What Are Thai Shrimp Cakes?

 What You’ll Need

-Fresh shrimp — peeled and deveined, the freshest you can find.
-The quality of the shrimp is the whole flavor of these cakes — a shrimp cake made with fresh sweet shrimp tastes different from one made with older shrimp in a way that the curry paste cannot compensate for.
-One pound of shrimp makes approximately eight to ten cakes, enough for four people as a starter or two as a main.
+Fresh shrimp, one pound, peeled and deveined.
+The freshest you can find.
+The quality of the shrimp is the whole flavor of these cakes.
+One pound makes approximately eight to ten cakes, enough for four people as a starter.

-Kaffir lime leaves — four to six, very finely shredded.
+Kaffir lime leaves, two, very finely shredded.
 The central stem removed, the leaf folded and sliced into the thinnest possible strips.
-They distribute through the shrimp mixture and are present in every bite as tiny flecks of green and intense fragrance.
-Do not omit them and do not leave them in large pieces — a large piece of kaffir lime leaf in a shrimp cake is fibrous and unpleasant.
+They distribute through the shrimp mixture and are present in every bite as tiny flecks of fragrance.
+Do not leave them in large pieces.
 Fine shreds only.

 VISUAL WALK THROUGH

-Step 4.
-Drain and serve immediately with sweet chili sauce and cucumber.
+Step 5.
+Serve with sweet chili sauce and garnish.

 Thai Shrimp Cakes (Tod Mun Goong)